XiaoouPan/FarmTest/README.md

 This package is built based on an earlier version written by Bose, K., Ke, Y. and Zhou, W.-X., see [here](https://cran.r-project.org/web/packages/FarmTest/index.html) for its R-CRAN link and [here](https://github.com/kbose28/FarmTest) for its GitHub link.

-Besides, the tuning-free procedure for mean and covariance estimation is from the [tfHuber](https://github.com/XiaoouPan/tfHuber) package.
+Besides, the tuning-free procedure for mean and covariance estimation is also implemented in [tfHuber](https://github.com/XiaoouPan/tfHuber) package.

 ## Reference